maveric-coder/tech-paper/README.md

 ### Types of design patterns
 There are approximately 22 design patterns and  are grouped into 3 types:

-1. Creational:
+**1. Creational:**
 These patterns provide various object creation mechanisms, which increase flexibility and reuse of existing code.

+**2. Structural:**
-2. Structural: These patterns explain how to assemble objects and classes into larger structures while keeping these structures flexible and efficient.
+These patterns explain how to assemble objects and classes into larger structures while keeping these structures flexible and efficient.

+**3. Behavioral:**
-3. Behavioral: These patterns are designed depending on how one class communicates with others.
+These patterns are designed depending on how one class communicates with others.

 ## 5 Types of design patterns: